Chloe-O/Nandi-Store/README.md

+*Due to time constraints and not being able to obtain an extension, unfortuntely the site does remaing unfinished at present*

 # Nandi Store

 For this project, I have used HTML, CSS, Python(using Flask framework).
 The small amount of JavaScript has been handled by Bootstrap using a Jquery CDN.